michaelrsweet/mmd/DOCUMENTATION.md

     typedef struct _mmd_s mmd_t;

-The `mmd_t` object represents a single node within a Markdown document.
+The `mmd_t` object represents a single node within a markdown document.
 Each node has an associated type and may have text, link, siblings, children, and a parent.